 Caldwell had 338 total homes for sale on July 1st.
 That is up 121 homes from the previous month.
 New construction makes up 50% of the available homes this month with many completed homes awaiting buyers and almost as many under way.

 Middleton is at the far northwestern edge of the Boise metro.
 Small town but growing with very affordable home prices and many homes with acreage make the home prices seem higher.

 For June, Middleton had 32 existing homes sold (Med $510,000 Avg $631,521 Avg days on market 14, median 10 days)

 Middleton was red hot but sales lost momentum in May/June as contract signings fell off and listings jumped.
 As of July 1st, Middleton has a 1.3-month supply at the current pace of sales.
 The trend lines have crossed back into normal territory.

 Middleton had 182 total homes for sale on July 1st.
 That's up 59 homes from the previous month.
 The new construction segments now make up 47% of the pie.

 All charts are based on MLS data, deemed reliable but not guaranteed, searching all single-family housing types in the Boise-Nampa Metro, new and existing, including stick-built, homes with acreage, condos, townhouses, manufactured homes on rented lots and with land.

 Thanks for your interest.
 Why settle for just an agent?
-I am a broker, licensed in Idaho, and Realtor since 1991 specializing in residential real estate for sale including homes, condos, townhouses, manufactured, acreage, land, lots, horse property, luxury and executive homes.
+I am a broker, licensed in Idaho, and Realtor since 1991 specializing in residential real estate for sale including homes, condos, townhouses, acreage, land, lots, property.
 I serve Boise, Meridian, Eagle, Star, Kuna, Nampa, Caldwell, Middleton, Ada County, Canyon County, Treasure Valley and Southwest Idaho.